David-Maura-Rodgers/David.Rodgers-html-css-Port.Proj/README.md

 - __Errors__
 - The frameborder attribute on the iframe element is obsolete.
 Use CSS instead.
-  - I have remnoved the obselete attribute from all instances of this element
+  - I have removed the obsolete attribute from all instances of this element
 - Bad value assets/images/woman meditating 2.jpg for attribute src on element img: Illegal character in path segment: space is not allowed.
   - This has now been changed to the proper format